clvrai/furniture/docs/overview.md

 * `method`: Code for IL/RL (BC, SAC, and PPO)

 ### env folder
-This folder contains the python code for environment scripting.
+`furniture/env` folder contains the python code for environment scripting.
 We use many files and functions from the [Robosuite environment](https://github.com/StanfordVL/robosuite).
 The main files and folders are:

 #### furniture.py
 This is the base environment.
 It contains functionality for interfacing with the MuJoCo simulation and Unity Renderer.